-Further south we reach the capital city, Santiago.
+Further south we reach the capital, Santiago.
 The city’s tree lined streets and wonderful architecture create a serene atmosphere but dig a little deeper and you discover a vibrant social scene.
-Huge coffee bars, tiny rock bars, sumptuous cuisine at restaurants like the ‘Fat Cow’ and streets crammed full of late night dance clubs all make Santiago unforgettable.
+Huge coffee houses, tiny rock bars, sumptuous cuisine at restaurants like the Fat Cow and streets crammed full of late night dance clubs all make Santiago unforgettable.

 Uruguay is one of South America’s best kept secrets.
 The broad cobbled streets of the historic Colonia del Sacramento is a world away from the busy streets of Buenos Aires and is a relaxing first stop here.

 Further east we reach the capital Montevideo, a pleasant city with a great food market where you can dine on seafood and meats prepared by butchers and fishermen in the heart of an old railway station.

 The beaches of Punta del Este are our next stop and are amongst the best on the continent.